lendle/TargetedLearning.jl/docs/user-guide/ctmle.md

 Because $W_1$ is a confounder but $\bar{Q}\_n$ is already doing a good job of adjusting for it, and $W_3$ is not a confounder, we may already have enough to estimate $\psi_0$ without bias thanks to collaborative double robustness.
 Because $W_3$ is not a confounder, (it is an instrumental variable[^iv] in this case,) the next best choice is $W_1$, so the next estimate of $g_0$ will adjust for $W_1$ and $W_2$.
 This process is continued until the number of steps chosen by cross-validation is reached.

+In the implementation of CTMLE in TargetedLearning.jl, there are a number of hueristic [options](#search-strategies) for how estimates of $g\_0$ are chosen and ordered.

 [^iv]: An instrumental variable is a variable that affects only treatment but not outcome.
 Adjusting for an instrumental variable does not reduce bias in an estimate of $\psi_0$, and may induce a violation of the positivity assumption, which can lead to increased variance in the final estimate.

 ## Using `ctmle` in the TargetedLearning.jl package